Convert VHS tapes to digital files using a laptop.

 Once you’ve digitized your videos, creating a digital archive protects your memories and makes them easy to find.
 An external hard drive offers a reliable backup, keeping your videos safe even if your computer crashes.
 Cloud storage services like Google Photos or iCloud are also great options, providing access to your videos from anywhere.
 YesVideo simplifies this process; their video transfer service includes a Digital Copy and MemoryCloud access, allowing you to view, download, order copies, and save your memories to Google Photos.

-Share with Family and Friends
+Easy Ways to Share Videos with Family

 Sharing your digitized videos should be simple and enjoyable.
 With your videos in a digital format, you can easily share memories with family and friends through email, messaging apps, or social media.
 For more control over who sees your videos, consider uploading them to YouTube as unlisted or private.
 This way, you can share a link only with the people you choose.
 And remember, always back up your digital files to prevent data loss, ensuring your memories are safe and sound for generations to come.
 You can find helpful tips on backing up your files from various online resources.